vamsiramakrishnan/TrafficSignRecognition/README.md

 * The hyperparameters are fixed using search epochs for a simpler dataset and 2 classes.
 * The learning rate schedule is implemented as follows -> Learning Rate = Learning Rate/2 when validation accuracy decreases or becomes noisy.
 * After achieving 95 % validation accuracy we use a balanced dataset to train the model for 20 epochs with higher dropout rate and low learning rate
-* The final accuracy on the test set is 98.7 %
+* The final accuracy on the test set after training the model for 60 epochs is 98.7 %
+* We use the confusion matrix to further understand where the model goes wrong and train the model exclusively with that class with a lot of samples.

 # Model Testing
 * The model is tested with a variety of images after the test set is evaluated.
 A brief summary on this is elaborated as follows.